-The seeds need light to germinate why you should not cover the seeds.
-Placing the pots in a sunny window should work even if you are planting early spring.
+The seeds need light to germinate, so you should not cover them.
+Placing the pots in a sunny window should work even if you are planting in early spring.

-I leave my seeds uncovered in the pots and find that the use of plastic pots helps avoid dry outs.
+I leave my seeds uncovered in the pots and find that using plastic pots helps avoid dry outs.

 You can cover the pot with plastic to help keep the seeds moist.
-But if you do, make sure to add holes in the plastic to ensure proper air circulation.
-If you see condensation on the inside of the plastic you need to improve the air circulation.
+Make sure to add holes in the plastic to ensure proper air circulation.
+If you see condensation inside the plastic, you must improve air circulation.

-Sage seeds take approximately 2-3 weeks to germinate and this is where patience comes into play.
+Sage seeds take approximately 2-3 weeks to germinate, which is where patience comes into play.

 You do not need to soak the seeds before planting but soaking the seeds can reduce germination time significantly.

-If you are planting early spring you may need to use plant- or grow lamps to help the seeds and seedlings develop during the darker times of the year.
+If you are planting in early spring, you may need to use plant- or grow lamps to help the seeds and seedlings develop during the darker times of the year.

 3. Water your seeds and seedlings

 Keep soil moist when seeds are germinating.
-Bottom watering is by far the easiest way to water your pots to avoid disturbing the seeds.
+Bottom watering is the easiest way to water your pots to avoid disturbing the seeds.

-As the seeds germinate you can top water as longs as you avoid getting the sage leaves wet.
+As the seeds germinate, you can top water if you avoid getting the sage leaves wet.

-You will know when to remove the pot as the colour of the soil turns darker.
+You will know when to remove the pot as the color of the soil turns darker.

-Sage seeds needs light to germinate.
-Growing indoors you need to ensure that you are providing enough hours of sunlight.
+Sage seeds need light to germinate.
+Growing indoors, you need to ensure that you are providing enough hours of sunlight.
 And if not, you should use grow lights.

-Your seeds need a minimum of 6 hours of sunlight and if you use a grow light your should double the number of hours needed.
+Your seeds need a minimum of 6 hours of sunlight; if you use a grow light, you should double the hours required.

 5. Young sage plants need moisture

-Keep the soil most and ensure that the plant gets enough light as the seeds develop into seedlings and young plants.
+Keep the soil moist and ensure that the plant gets enough light as the seeds develop into seedlings and young plants.

-Whereas an established plant is drought tolerant and hardy herb, young plants and seedlings need water to develop new roots.
+Whereas an established plant is a drought-tolerant and hardy herb, young plants and seedlings need water to develop new roots.

-By providing a few basic things: watering and temperature control, and some direct sunlight every day, you’ll soon have plenty of herbs to begin harvesting fresh sprigs for use in your cooking.
+By providing a few basic things: watering, temperature control, and some direct sunlight daily, you’ll soon have plenty of herbs to begin harvesting fresh sprigs for your cooking.

-Careful however not to overwater.
-Feel the soil by inserting your finger about 3cm (1 inch) down into the soil.
-If it feels moist then your sage does not need watering.
-It is better to have the soil dry rather than overwatering.
-A plant that’s been properly watered will have deep green leaves and will resist wilting
+Be careful, however, not to overwater.
+Feel the soil by inserting your finger about 3cm (1 inch) into the soil.
+If it feels moist, then your sage does not need watering.
+It is better to have slightly dry than wet soil.
+A plant that’s been appropriately watered will have deep green leaves and resist wilting.

 Harvest your sage regularly.
-This encourages new growth and helps keep fungal diseases at bay by ensuring there is plenty of room for good air circulation.
+This encourages new growth and helps keep fungal diseases at bay by ensuring plenty of room for good air circulation.

 Use herb scissors and snip the sage leaf off its stalk.
 You will see small nodules where new leaves are forming.
-Harvesting your sage regularly as the leaves become big enough, allows sun to get to the new lower leaves starting to grow.
-Newer leaves will have the most flavor, so try to harvest them when they’re young, but of course only harvest leaves that you will use.
+Harvesting your sage regularly as the leaves become big enough allows the sun to get to the fresh lower leaves that are starting to grow.
+Newer leaves will have the most flavor, so try to harvest them when they’re young, but of course, only harvest leaves that you will use.

 Sage harvested before bloom retains the most flavor and can be stored fresh in a refrigerator for up to two weeks.

 Sage has its origins in the Mediterranean.
 It needs and likes light and warmth.
-Plants should be placed in a spot where they get at least six hours of sun each day.
+Plants should be placed where they get at least six hours of sun each day.

 If you’re growing your sage plant indoors, you can place it near a south-facing window.
-If there is not is not enough natural light you should use grow light to help you plants grow and develop during the darker times of the year.
+If there is not enough natural light, you should use grow light to help your plants grow and develop during the darker times of the year.

 Watering your sage plant

-Sage likes a well drained moist growing environment but prefers a mild dry out to over watering.
-Sage is quite drought tolerant when established and we find that our sage plants prefer to almost dry out between watering.
+Sage likes a well-drained, moist growing environment but prefers a mild dry out to over-watering.
+Sage is quite a drought tolerant when established, and sage plants prefer to almost dry out between watering.

 To keep the soil moist does not mean that the surface must be wet at all times.
 Quite the contrary.
-Sage plants do not like their roots to be soaked in constant wet.
+Sage plants do not like their roots to be soaked in constant wetness.

-Insert your finger into the pot and if the soil is dry two knuckles deep it is time to water your plants.
-We use water moisture meters that are quite inexpensive to buy as they help eliminate any level of uncertainty.
+Insert your finger into the pot, and if the soil is dry two knuckles deep, it is time to water your plants.
+We use water moisture meters that are inexpensive to buy as they help eliminate any uncertainty.

 Pests and diseases

-When you are growing indoors you are spared many of the problems you could face in an outdoor garden.
+Growing indoors, you are spared many problems you could face in an outdoor garden.

-Sage can suffer from a fungal disease and it’s important to check for tell-tale signs during the growing season to avoid losing your plant altogether.
+Sage can suffer from a fungal disease, and it’s essential to check for telltale signs during the growing season to avoid losing your plant altogether.

-If you do see small white powdery spots appearing on the leaves, take quick action as this powdery mildew can eventually kill your herb if left untreated.
+If you see small white powdery spots appearing on the leaves, take quick action, as this fungal disease called powdery mildew can kill your herb as it feeds off the plant.
 Do the following:

 - Check that it is not touching any other plants.
 Trim leaves back if it is.